 Planning and Design of Pick Modules

 Pick modules are carefully designed to fit the needs of the particular operation at hand.
-That being said, there are no standardized pick modules available to choose from, yet they all have the same common traits and features available.
+That being said, there are no standardized options available to choose from, yet they all have the same common traits and features available.
 Variances like overall, facility layout, type of products handled, and equipment on hand or being used all play into how a pick module should be best constructed to meet your needs.

 Culver Equipment, LLC is an industry leader in warehouse layout design with a full, professional staff that has the experience and track record working with some of the largest warehouse industry giants in the country.
 Before you begin to plan your pick modules, talk to an expert so you can best design and construct a system that works for you.